Why are families choosing the sogroya® pen?

 • decrease in thyroid hormone levels

-• worsening of pre-existing curvature of the spine (scoliosis)
+• worsening of curvature of the spine (scoliosis)

 • loss of fat and tissue weakness in the area of skin you inject